Enter the Boardroom with Nurole

 office block

-Episode 24 - Lessons from a career building education boards with former Ofsted chair Julius Weinberg
+24. Julius Weinberg, former Ofsted Chair - Lessons from a career building education boards

 Julius Weinberg has spent the most recent decade on the boards of Ofqual, Ofsted, Kingston University, City University, Latymer Upper School, Ormiston Academies Trust, and Buckinghamshire Culture and the Secular Society to name a few.
 As a former vice-chancellor, Julius has a wealth of knowledge and experience in leadership.
 He has led significant change management programmes which have often addressed issues such as academic promotion and progression.
 Julius has also been instrumental in managing the attainment gap of individuals from diverse backgrounds, establishing major building programmes and delivering financial stability.